 AKA Common White Lilac tree, Lilac Madame Lemoine, Syringa 'Madame Lemoine'

 Our pot grown Madame Lemoine White Lilac trees can be planted at any time of the year.
-Start by removing weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help the tree establish more effectively, sprinkle root grow in the hole.
+Choose a sunny position for the planting site and start by removing weeds and grass within a metre of your desired planting hole.
+Dig a square hole as deep as the root mass and approximately 2x as wide.
+To help the tree establish more effectively, we recommend sprinkling root grow in the hole.

 Remove the pot, gently tease the roots and place into the planting hole.
-Mix 50% of the original soil with 50% compost, fill in the hole and firm around gently.
-Avoid banking the soil up around the collar of the tree.
-Whilst bush forms of Madame Lemoine Lilac do not require a stake and tie support, single stem tree forms do.
+Mix 50% of the original soil with 50% compost and fill in the hole.
+Firm around gently, avoiding banking soil up around the collar of the plant.
+Whilst bush forms of Madame Lemoine Lilac do not require a stake support, single stem tree forms do.

 If you’re planting in spring or summer, water well for the first few months.
 Increase watering if there are extended periods of hot or dry weather.
 If planting in autumn, you may only need to water a little.
 Irrigation kits make it easier.